OGRECave/ogre/Docs/src/tutorials/hlms.md

 #  HLMS: High Level Material System {#hlms}

-The HLMS is the new approach to shader management.
-It stands for “High Level Material System”, because for the user, the HLMS means just define the material and start looking at it (no need for coding or shader knowledge!).
+This component allows you to manage shader variations of a specific shader template.
+It is a different take to the Uber shader management, but instead of using plain `#ifdef`s it uses a custom, more powerful preprocessor language.

+Additionally it allows you to define a set of abstract properties that are then used to configure the shader generation.

 Basically it solves the same problem like the @ref rtss : automatically generate a shader based on an abstract description so you do not have to write them yourself.

-But while the RTSS uses the classical @ref Material-Scripts and several C++ classes to glue code together, the HLMS instead relies on a custom preprocessor language.
+But while the RTSS uses the classical @ref Material-Scripts and several C++ classes to glue code together, the HLMS instead relies on textual shader templates.

-Currently there is only Physically Based Shading (PBS) material implementation based on the HLMS that does not read the classical Materials and therefore does not respect the settings for fog, diffuse_color etc.
+Currently there is only the Physically Based Shading (PBS) material implementation based on the HLMS that does not read the classical Materials and therefore does not respect the settings for fog, diffuse_color etc.